 Want to walk the red carpet beach-style?
 Strut yourself down to Hollywood Beach, where you’ll find plenty of room to move.
 Tucked between Miami and Fort Lauderdale, Hollywood, Florida, is renowned for its stunning stretch of beach and retro-cool vibe.

 The one-of-a-kind Hollywood Beach Boardwalk is stretched out 2.5 miles along the Atlantic coastline.
-It’s the perfect way to take in awesome ocean views, not to mention unique boutiques, quaint inns, beachfront restaurants, and lively music and nightlife.
+It’s the perfect way to take in awesome ocean views, not to mention unique boutiques, quaint inns, beachfront restaurants, live music, and nightlife.